 - Always keep matches and lighter fluid out of your pets’ reach.
 Certain types of matches contain chlorates, which could potentially damage blood cells and result in difficulty breathing—or even kidney disease in severe cases.
 Lighter fluid can be irritating to skin, and if ingested can produce gastrointestinal irritation and central nervous system depression.
 If lighter fluid is inhaled, aspiration pneumonia and breathing problems could develop.

-Keep your pets on their normal diet.
-Any change, even for one meal, can give your pets severe indigestion and diarrhea.
+- Keep your pets on their normal diet.
+Any change, even for one meal, can give your pet severe indigestion and diarrhea.
 This is particularly true for older animals who have more delicate digestive systems and nutritional requirements.
-And keep in mind that foods such as onions, chocolate, coffee, avocado, grapes & raisins, salt and yeast dough can all be potentially toxic to companion animals.
+And keep in mind that foods such as onions, chocolate, coffee, avocado, grapes, raisins, salt and yeast dough can all be potentially toxic to companion animals.
 Please visit our People Foods to Avoid Feeding Your Pets page for more information.

-Loud, crowded fireworks displays are no fun for pets, who can become frightened or disoriented by the sound.
-Please resist the urge to take them to Independence Day festivities.
-Instead, keep your little guys safe from the noise in a quiet, sheltered and escape-proof area at home.
+- Loud, crowded fireworks displays are no fun for pets, who can become frightened or disoriented by the sound.
+Please resist the urge to take them to Independence Day festivities, and opt instead to keep them safe from the noise in a quiet, sheltered and escape-proof area at home.